Reading Time: 3 Minutes

 Privacy: Home occupiers have the right to live in a property without unwarranted or excessive entry by the landlord or others, except in specific situations allowed by law (e.g., for repairs, inspections, or emergencies).

-Peaceful living: Tenants should not be disturbed by the landlord or other home occupiers in ways that prevent them from living in the property comfortably.
+Peaceful Living: Tenants should not be disturbed by the landlord or other home occupiers in ways that prevent them from living in the property comfortably.

-Protection from harassment: The landlord cannot harass, intimidate, or threaten the tenant.
+Protection from Harassment: The landlord cannot harass, intimidate, or threaten the tenant.

 Do Home Occupiers Have a Responsibility Towards Quiet Enjoyment of Others?